xullnn/ls_pull_over_push/180/answers.md

 Not exactly, the DDL and DCL part won't touch actual data.

-62. What is bit?
+62. (Optional)What is bit?
 What is byte?

 "bit" stands for binary digit.
 It is a basic unit of information in information theory, computing, and digital communications.
 1 bit can be `1` or `zero`.